ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # rootflags add options to the root filesystem, like noatime
 # noatime is a typical optimization for EXT4 systems.
 #
-## /etc/kernel/cmdline
-rw rootflags=noatime

-# FOR NVIDIA: Arch’s kernels do not enable lockdown by default.
+# Arch’s kernels do not enable lockdown by default.
 # Signature enforcement is opt-in with module.sig_enforce=1
 # Lockdown can be added via lockdown=integrity if you want that policy as well.
 ## /etc/kernel/cmdline